In this article on newborn development you will get a long list of infant milestones regarding:

 To you, it may seem that all your infant does is eat, sleep, and cry, but their little brains are actually absorbing an abundance of information that will be used over the next several months to determine physical, cognitive, and social development.

-I will now take you through these different areas of newborn development and delineate the most significant infant milestones.
+I will now take you through the most

 The reason your baby is all curled up is because he has been in quite confined quarters for several months and is used to having his legs drawn up and his arms tucked into his body.

 As your baby adjusts to his new, larger environment, he will gradually stretch and straighten out.

 You can expect your newborn to lose between 5-10% of his birth weight almost immediately, but he will likely regain this loss within the first week or two.

 On average, he will gain about 1 oz a day, or 2 lbs a month, and will grow about 3.5 centimeters in length by the end of the fourth week.